HAOzj/Crawler_of_professor/README.md

 # Project
-This project is created for the purpose of building an inventory of professors' profiles, including name, contact, PhD degree, and research interest.
+This project is created to make an inventory of professors' profiles, including name, contact, PhD degree, and research interest.

 # files